khalid-naami/khalid-naami.github.io/blog/2026-06-05-prince-sultan-air-base-strike-378-expeditionary-wing-hit.md

 ---

-*To analyze the impact of regional base strikes, air defense vulnerabilities, and oil corridor security on options volatility, volatility surfaces, and energy futures, access the data feeds at [Dashboard Options](https://dashboardoptions.com/).
-To protect capital and hedge against systemic geopolitical risk, explore physical gold options with [Augusta Precious Metals](https://eurodongold.com).*
+*To analyze the impact of regional base strikes, air defense vulnerabilities, and oil corridor security on options volatility, volatility surfaces, and energy futures, access the data feeds at [Dashboard Options](https://dashboardoptions.com/).*